Catégories

 Juste une petite sélection d’articles sur un sujet difficile dont on cause trop peu je trouve…

-Li, X., Kitamura, T., Kawamura, G., Mori, Y., Sato, K., Araki, Y., Sato, R., & Yamada, Y. (2014).
-Comparison of mechanisms underlying changes in glucose utilization in fasted rats anesthetized with propofol or sevoflurane: Hyperinsulinemia is exaggerated by propofol with concomitant insulin resistance induced by an acute lipid load.
-Bioscience Trends, 8(3), 155–162.
+Li X, Kitamura T, Kawamura G, Mori Y, Sato K, Araki Y, et al. Comparison of mechanisms underlying changes in glucose utilization in fasted rats anesthetized with propofol or sevoflurane: Hyperinsulinemia is exaggerated by propofol with concomitant insulin resistance induced by an acute lipid load.
+Biosci Trends.
+2014 Jun;8(3):155–62.

 Catégories